 - Death Beneficiary.
 The trust establishes who will benefit from the remaining income and principal of the trust upon the grantor’s death.

-A typical living trust created for estate planning is revocable in full or in part.
+A typical living trust created for estate planning can be edited in full or in part.
 The trustmaker can amend any part of the trust while the trustmaker is alive and mentally competent.
-When the trustmaker dies, the living trust becomes irrevocable, and the trust beneficiaries and successor trustees may not alter any of the trust provisions.
+When the trustmaker dies, the living trust becomes irrevocable, or unchangeable, and the trust beneficiaries and successor trustees may not alter any of the trust provisions.

 3. Financial (Durable) Power of Attorney